iredmail/docs/upgrade/0-upgrade.iredmail.0.9.0-0.9.1.md

 ### Fixed: Incorrect log file and owner/group in logrotate config file: `/etc/logrotate.d/policyd`

-Note: This is applicable to Linux and OpenBSD, we don't have Cluebringer installed on OpenBSD.
+Note: This is applicable to Linux and FreeBSD, we don't have Cluebringer installed on OpenBSD.

 iRedMail-0.9.0 generates logrotate config file `/etc/logrotate.d/policyd` with